 UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

-RAFAH, Gaza Strip (AP) — The United Nations was forced to stop deliveries of food and other necessities to Gaza on Friday and warned of the growing possibility of widespread starvation after internet and telephone services collapsed in the besieged enclave because of a lack of fuel.
+DEIR AL-BALAH, Gaza Strip (AP) — The United Nations was forced Friday to stop deliveries of food and other necessities to Gaza and warned of the growing risk of widespread starvation after internet and telephone services collapsed in the besieged enclave because of lack of fuel.

-Israeli officials said the country’s War Cabinet approved for the first time allowing small, daily shipments of fuel into Gaza.
-Two container trucks a day of fuel would be let in for the U.N. to use in supporting water and sewage infrastructure, they said, speaking on condition of anonymity pending an official announcement.
+Israel announced that it will allow two tanker trucks of fuel into Gaza each day for the U.N. and communication systems.
+That amount is half of what the U.N. said it needs for lifesaving functions for hundreds of thousands of people in Gaza, including powering water systems, hospitals, bakeries and the trucks delivering aid.

-Israel has barred entry to fuel since the start of the war, saying it would be diverted by Hamas for military means.
-It has also barred food, water and other supplies except for a trickle of aid from Egypt that aid workers say falls far short of what’s needed.
+Israel has barred entry of fuel since the start of the war, saying it would be diverted by Hamas for military means.
+It has also blocked food, water and other supplies except for a trickle of aid from Egypt that aid workers say falls far short of what’s needed.

-It was not clear if the fuel shipments could be used for other purposes, including powering the internet and phone network.
-The communications blackout, now in its second day, largely cuts off Gaza’s 2.3 million people from one another and the outside world — and paralyzes the coordination of aid, which humanitarian groups were already struggling to deliver because of the fuel shortage.
+The communications blackout largely cut off Gaza’s 2.3 million people from one another and the outside world.

-The U.N. agency for Palestinian refugees, known as UNRWA, was unable to bring in its aid convoy on Friday, said spokesperson Juliette Touma.
-With no immediate prospect for Israel allowing in more fuel, it was unclear how long the situation would continue.
+The U.N. agency for Palestinian refugees, known as UNRWA, couldn’t bring in its aid convoy Friday because of the communications cutoff, spokesperson Juliette Touma said.

 “An extended blackout means an extended suspension of our humanitarian operations in the Gaza Strip,” Touma told The Associated Press.

+Phone and internet services in parts of the Gaza Strip were partially restored Friday night after a limited quantity of fuel for generators was provided, according to NetBlocks, a group that tracks internet outages.

-Israeli forces, meanwhile, have signaled they could expand their offensive toward Gaza’s south even while pressing operations in the north.
-Troops have been searching the territory’s biggest hospital for traces of a Hamas command center the military alleges was located under the building.
+Israeli forces have signaled they could expand their offensive toward Gaza’s south while continuing operations in the north.
+Troops have been searching the territory’s biggest hospital, Shifa, for traces of a Hamas command center Israel alleges was located under the building — a claim Hamas and the hospital staff deny.

-They have shown what they said were a tunnel entrance and weapons found inside the compound but not yet any evidence of the command center, which Hamas and staff at Gaza City’s Shifa Hospital deny existed.
+On Friday, the military said it found the body of another hostage, Cpl.
+Noa Marciano, in a building adjacent to Shifa, like that of another hostage found Thursday, Yehudit Weiss.
+Hundreds of mourners, many carrying Israeli flags, attended Marciano’s funeral Friday in her hometown of Modi’in.

 More than 11,400 Palestinians have been killed in the war, two-thirds of them women and minors, according to Palestinian health authorities.
 Another 2,700 have been reported missing, believed buried under rubble.
 The count does not differentiate between civilians and militants, and Israel says it has killed thousands of militants.